 If you are applying to be a Master’s candidate, you will need to complete two applications:

-1. The first is the online SOU graduate application.
-It requires an application fee and official sealed transcripts from all universities previously attended (even if credit from one institution was transferred to another).
+1. The first is the online SOU graduate application*.
+It requires an application fee and official sealed transcripts from ALL universities previously attended (even if credit from one institution was transferred to another).
 Official Transcripts are to be sent directly to the Admissions office, do not send to the Summer Language Institute.
 Please note: although GRE scores are requested on this form, our program does NOT require them.
 Also, although you will be asked about your state residency, out of state tuition does NOT apply to our program.
 All students pay the same rate (see below).

 If you are applying as a non-Master’s student:

 Complete the SLI non-MA application and send it in with your application fee, unofficial transcripts and ACTFL OPI rating.
 Note: Non-MA students do not qualify for financial aid.
 If you would like to apply for financial aid, you will need to apply as a Master's degree candidate or as a Post-baccalaureate candidate (only students approved be SLI program Director may be considered a Post-baccalaureate candidate).

 We will mail acceptance letters in March.
 At that time we will send information regarding housing and course registration along with travel insurance and liability forms that you must complete.
-An initial tuition payment of $500 is due April 12.
-Full balance of tuition and fees is due May 13.
+An initial tuition deposit of $500 is due April 11, 2014.
+Full balance of tuition and fees is due May 12, 2014.

 The program is limited to 22 participants per cohort.
 Master's candidates must be currently teaching French at the middle school, high school or community college level and must have taught for one year.

 NOTE: At this point, you are simply submitting an application.
 Submitting an application is not a guarantee of admission.
 All applications will be reviewed by the SLI Selection Committee and successful candidates will be notified via mail.